zangrafx/webplatformdaily-site/README.md

 Creating content for this digest has since its inception been my full-time job.
 The amount of work hours I invest into each release has increased over the months, and I’m currently at 7-8 hours of  work on average.
 Producing a release revolves around these two major steps:

  1. On Twitter I load my timeline (the tweets from the people I follow) for the last 24 hours (e.g. 1 AM Tuesday to 1 AM Wednesday).
-There are on average 460 tweets in those 24 hours.
+There are about 400-500 tweets in those 24 hours.
 Based on those tweets I construct a list of candidates which contains around 60 potential entries.
 This first step requires approx. 3 hours of work.
  2. I carefully evaluate each candidate and accept around 20-25 for the next release.
 (Example: I review up to 20 blog posts per day, only 6 of which are on average added to the digest.)
-This seconds step requires at least 4 hours of work.
+This second step requires at least 4 hours of work.